willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Be clear with your [intention](https://www.wikiwand.com/en/Intention) as you travel through the day.
 * We're not trying to [control](https://www.wikiwand.com/en/Control_(psychology)) the mind in any way.
 In fact, we're creating a [framework](https://www.wikiwand.com/en/Framework) in which we can observe the disorder of the mind.
 * Most of us have the ability to focus quite intensely for a short periods, but most activities last a lot longer than just a short burst.
+* Productivity is often tied to our work.
+But if we train in this way, we bring a sense of productivity to every aspect of life.